danbev/learning-ai/notes/llava.md

 dilation of x and y which is 1 which means that the kernel is not dilated (does not have any gaps).

-So, what we are doing here is that we dividing the input image into patches and then embedding each patch into a high-dimensional space, which is 1024 in this case.
+So, what we are doing here is that we are dividing the input image into patches and then embedding each patch into a high-dimensional space, which is 1024 in this case.
 We can think of each patch as a token in an NLP model, where each token needs to get a token embedding.
 The embedding process for these patches, using convolution in this case, is analogous to word embeddings in NLP.
 It transforms the raw pixel data into a format that the transformer can process, just like word embeddings transform words into vector representations.

 After the convolution we have:
 ```console